Global Leadership Experience (GLE)

 4) Describe what you understand leadership to mean, using an example or experience of “good” or “bad” leadership to explain this. (max 1000 characters)

-Global Leadership Experience (GLE) is a residential course at UWC Atlantic; a 12th Century castle by the sea in Wales.
-You’ll have opportunities to explore the local area and experience the beauty of South Wales and with a 122 acre site, including its own woodland, seafront, farm and valley, you’ll be able to take part in a diverse and intensive programme of activities including lifeguarding, kayaking, surfing, sailing, power boating, swimming, mountain walking, navigation, and climbing.
+The Global Leadership Experience is a residential course at UWC Atlantic, based in a 12th Century castle by the sea in Wales.
+You’ll have opportunities to explore the beauty of South Wales and with a 122 acre site, including its own woodland, seafront, farm and valley, you’ll be able to take part in a diverse and intensive programme of activities including rock climbing, kayaking, swimming, paddle boarding, mountain walking, navigation and more.

 You may also be interested in...